apex-companies/data-profiler/documentation/DataProfiler SOP.md

 ## Using the application

 1. The application may take a minute to start up, especially if this is the first usage in a few hours or more.
 This is because the database connection takes a moment to "warm up"
     - If the startup fails because the database connection fails, or if it fails at any point due to this error, simply close the app and re-start it.
-Once the connection is established, it should run smoothly and quickly.
+Once the connection is established, it should run smoothly and quickly

 2. You will be greeted by the following window.
 As it prompts, either select an existing project number from the dropdown or click the orange button with the "+" icon to create a new one
     - This application is *NOT* connected to Business Central, and these "projects" are specifically "data projects."
 So, for this app, a project doesn't exist until you create one using this tool, even if it exists in BC